-Students will examine Spanish language variation through a "passport" journal in which students record reflection of simulated in class experiences of travel 21 Spanish speaking
+Students will examine Spanish language variation through a "passport" journal in which they record reflections of simulated, in class experiences of travel 21 Spanish speaking countries

-Unit/Quarter IV: Spanish around the World
+Unit/Quarter IV: Spanish: Past, Present, Future

 How can language empower us to make changes we wish to see in the world?

 Students will write children's books in Spanish to address a global issue important to them.